Mansio Sebatum

 More information

-The Mansio Sebatum Museum stays open all year round, closed on Sundays and public holidays.
+The Mansio Sebatum Museum stays open from Monday to Saturday all year round, Sunday rest day.
+The museum is closed on public holidays.

 Suggest an edit/correction